maximeish/maximeish/README.md

 - 🤝 I'm looking to collaborate on web and mobile application projects
-- 💻 I am eager to explore new tech stack and apply new technologies
+- 💻 Motivated to explore new tech stack and apply new technologies
 - 🌐 Here is my [portfolio website](https://maximeishimwe.netlify.app)
 - 📝 Checkout my [resume](https://drive.google.com/file/d/1d8quTroWHDxAmDvhr7J-LiWYdlWu_m56/view?usp=drivesdk) for an overview of my skills and working experience